 The DCCCD is firmly committed to maintaining a work and learning environment where students, faculty and staff are treated with dignity and respect.
 Acts of sexual harassment adversely affect a positive learning and working environment.
 Our policy on sexual harassment is clear and explicit; sexual harassment in any form is unacceptable and will not be tolerated.

 Title IX of the Education Amendments of 1972 and North Lake College policy prohibits discrimination based upon gender in its educational programs and activities.
 North Lake College is committed to creating an environment free of harassment and discrimination.
-Click here for the Title IX complaint form
+Click here to make a Title IX complaint

 .
 (Please read the statement of policy first for guidance and instructions.)